 It is difficult to know what your cortisol levels are with symptoms alone; therefore, it is important to test to determine an optimal treatment plan.
 Salivary testing is the only way to accurately measure the pattern of cortisol release throughout the day.
 Saliva testing also allows measurement of the fraction of the hormone that your body can use, and is convenient and painless.

-Saliva testing is proving to be the most reliable medium for measuring hormone levels.
+We use saliva testing which is proving to be the most reliable medium for measuring hormone levels.
 Hormone levels in saliva accurately represent the amount of hormone delivered to receptors in the body, unlike in the blood which represents hormone levels that may or may not be delivered to receptors of the body.
 Clinically, it is far more relevant to test the amount of hormones delivered to the tissue receptors as this is a reflection of the active hormone levels of the body.

 Neurotransmitters are natural chemicals that regulate numerous physical and emotional processes such as mental performance, emotional state, physical energy and pain response.
 These chemicals play a very important role in allowing the body to function properly and sustain optimal mental and physical health.
 Neurotransmitters help the brain balance emotions, and manage the hormonal signals that are sent throughout the body.
 When neurotransmitters are properly balanced, concentration and focus are enhanced, and feelings of direction, motivation, and vitality are increased.
 Conversely, if neurotransmitters are unbalanced these energizing and motivating signals are decreased resulting in feelings of stress, sluggishness, and confusion.